bcgov/fams3/README.md

 Create a `.env` file from the `.env.template`

-Confiture the necessary variables in `.env`
+Configure the necessary variables in `.env`

 ```shell
 docker-compose up